fossasia/open-event-server/docs/installation/local.md

 - Only available to same-machine clients, meaning no worries about attack from outside.

 ### For MAC users

-(Not sure how to make it behave like Linux above - Quân)

 ```sh
 psql -d postgres